clarizalooktech/internet-of-things/README.md

-1. First project, "IOT-Agriculture-essay.pdf" - The essay is submitted to the university during my IOT unit.
+1. First project, "IOT-Agriculture-essay.pdf" - The essay is submitted to the university in my IOT unit.
 It is about creating a review of literature on Internet of Things.
 The purpose of this activity is to get an in-depth knowledge of a topic in IoT area by knowing the advancement, achievement and challenges in the specific domain, which I have chosen - Agriculture.

   Skills learned and demonstrated: research using legitimate & genuine sources, proper documentation, presentation of results, essay writing